vi. Languages and Character Sets

 - the markup level, with the glyph indicated via appropriate elements and/or attributes

 At present the Unicode Standard does not offer detailed specifications for the encoding of glyph variations.
-These Guidelines do give some recommendations; some discussion of related matters is given in Chapter 18 Transcription of Primary Sources, and Chapter 25 Representation of non-standard Characters and Glyphs offers some features for the definition of variant glyphs.
+These Guidelines do give some recommendations; some discussion of related matters is given in 11 Representation of Primary Sources and 5 Characters, Glyphs, and Writing Modes offers some features for the definition of variant glyphs.